 Since its inception in 1981, the Neuro-Epidemiology Training Program (NETP) at Columbia University Medical Center has been preparing academically-oriented neurologists and neuroscientists for dynamic careers in research and academic medicine.
 Led by program graduate Dr. Mitchell S.V.
 Elkind, the NETP draws on the strength and experience of more than 30 expert faculty members from the Departments of Neurology, Epidemiology, Biostatistics, and the interdisciplinary Gertrude H. Sergievsky Center.
 Until very recently, the NETP was the only National Institutes of Health (NIH)-funded program of its kind, and is widely-regarded as the preeminent neuro-epidemiology training program in the nation.

-The unique aim of the NETP is to train clinical fellows in the techniques and methodologies of epidemiologic research and biostatistics.
-The NETP is conducted in combination with a clinical neurology fellowship at Columbia (e.g., movement disorders, stroke, epilepsy, aging and dementia, critical care neurology), so that trainees exit the program with valuable research and clinical skills expertise.
-This exceptional opportunity to integrate clinical and methodological fellowship training is not available with any other program and affords NETP participants a distinct educational advantage.
+The aim of the 2-year NETP is to train clinical fellows in the techniques and methodologies of epidemiologic research and biostatistics.
+The NETP is conducted in combination with a clinical neurology fellowship at Columbia (e.g., movement disorders, stroke, epilepsy, aging and dementia, critical care neurology, etc.), so that trainees exit the program with valuable research and clinical skills expertise.
+This exceptional program affords NETP participants the opportunity to integrate clinical and methodological fellowship training and to compete for federal and other grant opportunities, thereby launching their careers as clinician investigators.
 Trainees complete the program with the tools they need to design, implement, and independently investigate clinical and epidemiological studies on diseases of the nervous system.
+Some trainees are PhD scientists with backgrounds in public health fields.

 Each year, two outstanding applicants are accepted to the program, so that there are four trainees in the NETP at any one time (i.e. two first-year and two second-year trainees).
 Candidates interested in environmental health sciences, health policy and management, and other areas of Public Health will be considered, and the opportunity to tailor their own program is a distinct possibility.